getsentry/craft/README.md

 ### Pre-release Command

-This command will run on your newly created release branch as part of "release" command.
+This command will run on your newly created release branch as part of `prepare` command.
 By default, it is set to "bash scripts/bump-version.sh".
 Please refer to [this section](#pre-release-version-bumping-script-conventions) for more details.